London Gold Cup Preview, Tips, Runners & Trends

 London Gold Cup Trainer Statistics

 The leading trainer in the London Gold Cup over the last 20 renewals is Roger Charlton, who has won the race four times, with those four winners coming from Al Kazeem (2011), Time Test (2015), Imperial Aviator (2016) and Headman (2019).
 Other trainers who have recorded multiple wins in the London Gold Cup are Sir Michael Stoute (3 wins), Roger Varian (2 wins) and Ed Dunlop (2 wins).
-There is one trainer who has not had the best of times in the London Gold Cup, Richard Hannon has sent a total of 14 runners to the race without recording any wins.
+One trainer has not had the best of times in the London Gold Cup; Richard Hannon has sent a total of 14 runners to the race without recording a win.

 Here are some of the top London Gold Cup trainer statistics over the last 20 renewals (R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):